 I don’t consider my story one that’s essential to tell, nor one that’s all that interesting.
-But I do believe that we each have a story, and each one is important in its own right for the simple fact that even the tales that might seem mundane or boring are important because we’ll never know or fully realize how a personal account or testimony might affect the lives of others.
+But I do believe that we do, indeed, each have a story, and each one is important in its own right for the simple fact that God’s grace shines differently on all of our lives.
+Though we may see the same brilliance, the luminescence of mercy is unique to each of us.
+Besides, even the tales that might seem mundane or boring are important because we’ll never know or fully realize how a personal account or testimony might affect the lives of others.

-More than that, though, we’re all apart of a grander Story, one that’s playing out right under our noses, whether we realize it or not.
-That Story is God’s Story, the Story of Grace, the Story of Redemption — and I, for one, am enthralled that He has chosen me to play a part in it.
+More than that, though, we’re all apart of a grander story, one that’s playing out right under our noses, whether we realize it or not.
+That story is God’s story, His story of grace, the story of redemption — and I, for one, am enthralled that He has chosen me to play a part in it.

 Therefore, I’m retelling a little about myself because I wish to relate to you just how Jesus Christ and His gospel of grace have thoroughly transformed my life (and are still doing so), and how truly humbled and honored I am that God would further choose one of His dear angels to grace me with a wife.
 Nothing can compare to living life with the one, God’s one, specifically chosen for your life.
 Also, what roles media, technology, and sports play in my life and how they coalesce with my gospel worldview.

 Perspective & Testimony

 Perspective is everything nowadays and in order for you to truly relate to and understand me, you must know a part of me.
 More than just spreading pithy anecdotes or relaying to you my thoughts on a particular Bible verse, film, or song, my true mandate for this catalog of thoughts is to impact you in some way with the power of the gospel and the truth of Jesus Christ.
 One cannot live a truly successful or meaningful life without Him.